 Investment supermarkets can help you put money into funds, shares and bonds.
 Find out whether they’re the right way for you to invest.

-An investment supermarket is basically a platform that helps you place your money in a variety of types of investments including funds, shares and bonds.
+An investment supermarket - sometimes referred to as a funds supermarket - is basically a platform that helps you place your money in a variety of types of investments including funds, shares and bonds.

-Such a platform can be convenient and accessible and is usually managed online, making it a good place to start for many investors.
+These platforms can be convenient and accessible and are usually managed online, making them a good place to start for many investors.